 Finally, take notes and photos of your car packing progress to act as a reminder for the next time.

-If that is the case, rather than give up on camping altogether, think about how you could learn from your mistakes to avoid a repeat next time.
+If that is the case, rather than give up altogether, think about how you could learn from your mistakes to avoid a repeat next time.

-Once you have decided to test the waters, the first thing to start for any beginner is a camping checklist of the equipment you will take with you so that you won't forget anything.
+Once you have decided to test the waters, the first thing to start for any first-time camper is a camping essentials checklist so that you won't forget anything important.

 - Tents and accessories